-Any 2024 Series 2 Bond would be transferred by the person in whose name it is registered, in person or by his duly authorized legal representative, upon surrender of the 2024 Series 2 Bonds to the Registrar for cancellation, together with a duly executed written instrument of transfer in a form approved by the Registrar.
-Whenever any 2024 Series 2 Bond is surrendered for transfer, the Registrar shall deliver 2024 Series 2 Bonds in like aggregate principal amount, interest rate, and maturity.
-The Registrar may require the 2024 Series 2 Bondholder requesting the transfer to pay any tax, fee or other governmental charge required to be paid with respect to the transfer and may charge a sum sufficient to pay the cost of preparing such 2024 Series 2 Bond.
-The Registrar shall not be obliged to make any transfer or exchange of such 2024 Series 2 Bonds:
+Any 2024 Series 1 Bond would be transferred by the person in whose name it is registered, in person or by his duly authorized legal representative, upon surrender of the 2024 Series 1 Bonds to the Registrar for cancellation, together with a duly executed written instrument of transfer in a form approved by the Registrar.
+Whenever any 2024 Series 1 Bond is surrendered for transfer, the Registrar shall deliver 2024 Series 1 Bonds in like aggregate principal amount, interest rate, and maturity.
+The Registrar may require the 2024 Series 1 Bondholder requesting the transfer to pay any tax, fee or other governmental charge required to be paid with respect to the transfer and may charge a sum sufficient to pay the cost of preparing such 2024 Series 1 Bond.
+The Registrar shall not be obliged to make any transfer or exchange of 2024 Series 1 Bonds after the 15th day of the month preceding an Interest Payment Date for such 2024 Series 1 Bond.